Tax Audit Attorney Near Me: How to Find Help for State and IRS Audits

-An IRS audit layer can help you respond to the IRS.
+An experienced IRS audit lawyer can help you respond to the IRS.
 If the IRS denies some of your tax positions, your tax attorney can leverage their knowledge of the tax code to get the IRS to accept your claims.
 These tax professionals can also help you make arrangements on your bill if the audit leads to additional tax liability.
 However, just as an audit can be scary, hiring audit representation can also be intimidating.

-This guide explains when you need a tax audit lawyer and how to select the right person for your situation.
+This guide explains when you need a tax lawyer and how to select the right person for your situation.
 It also covers tips on how to find tax audit representation near me.

 What Is Tax Audit Representation?